 Revelations of the Holy Spirit >> Things

-example, Jeremiah’s emphasized the fact that Israel had fallen away from
+revealed by the Spirit – Jeremiah’s emphasized the fact that Israel had fallen away from

-God and was on a collision course with judgment, and so this very Spirit is
+God and was on a collision course with judgment, and so this very Spirit taught him the things he

-to teach Jeremiah about the suffering they would face. in a similar way, Isaiah’s
+to teach Jeremiah about the suffering they would face.
+In a similar way, Isaiah’s

 message was largely on the first and second coming of Christ, and so his